zubeax/zubeax.github.io/_posts/2023-12-10-k3s-networking.markdown

 * Connection #0 to host 192.168.100.150 left intact
 ```

-Except for the <b>Proxy-Connection: Keep-Alive</b> tag from the response, there is no difference in the result.
+Except for the <b>Proxy-Connection: Keep-Alive</b> tag from the response there is no difference in the result.
 Not bad at all !

 <br/>